Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Januari 2026 02.36.43 UTC
+- WIB: Jumat, 30 Januari 2026 03.43.25 UTC
-- WITA: Jumat, 30 Januari 2026 03.36.43 UTC
+- WITA: Jumat, 30 Januari 2026 04.43.25 UTC
-- WIT: Jumat, 30 Januari 2026 04.36.43 UTC
+- WIT: Jumat, 30 Januari 2026 05.43.25 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"Friendship is a mercury drop.
+If it is dropped.
+Impossible to recollect.
+So do not drop your friends!!!!"

-Kategori: inspirational
+Kategori: friendship